What we do

 Q. When I come to see someone, how long will the meeting last?

-A. Appointments are usually last 45 to 60 minutes.
+A. Appointments usually last 45 to 60 minutes.

 Q. Do I have to be seen in the ELCAS department?

-A. No. We can make arrangements to see you somewhere else like at your school, at home, health centre or Children’s Centre.
+A. The first appointment is usually at ELCAS but we can make arrangements to see you somewhere else like at your school, at home, health centre or Children’s Centre.
+If there is space.

 Q. Are the meetings confidential (private)?